wenakita/sonicreddragon-docs/docs/contracts/core/token-clean.md

 ## Token Fees and Distribution

-The OmniDragon token implements an innovative fee system with adaptive rates and multi-destination distribution:
+The Sonic Red Dragon token implements an innovative fee system with adaptive rates and multi-destination distribution:

 ```mermaid
 flowchart LR